 - corneal ulcer

 - low grade fever and pain

-Some of the less common causes of Parinaud oculoglandular syndrome are:
+Some of the less common causes of Parinaud’s oculoglandular syndrome are:

 Skin or scalp infection

-Infections of the skin and scalp can spread to the preauricular lymph nodes.
+Infections of your skin and the anterior (front) and temporal (side) regions of your scalp can spread to the preauricular lymph nodes.
 Infection of the lymph nodes (lymphadenitis) may be accompanied by fever.
-You might also develop an abscess, and the skin over the lymph nodes may become red and warm.
+You might also develop an abscess.
+The skin over your lymph nodes may become red and warm.

-While swollen lymph nodes are not among the main symptoms, these other conditions can sometimes cause generalized lymphadenopathy:
+While swollen preauricular lymph nodes aren’t among the main symptoms, these other conditions can sometimes

-Lymphoma is a type of cancer that begins in the lymphatic system, including the lymph nodes, spleen, thymus, and bone marrow.
+Lymphoma is a type of cancer that begins in your lymphatic system, which includes your lymph nodes, spleen, thymus, and bone marrow.
 There are many different types, including Hodgkin’s lymphoma and non-Hodgkin’s lymphoma.
-Besides swelling of the lymph nodes, other signs and symptoms are:
+Besides swelling of the lymph nodes, other symptoms are:

 - fever, night sweats